The Elements of Fiction: Creating a Story Map

 - Continue to read, pausing to point out key elements within the text.

-- Project the Mapping Out a Scene from a Book worksheet on the whiteboard/smartboard so that you can write on it and the class can easily read as you write.
+- Project the Story Map worksheet on the whiteboard/smartboard so that you can write on it and the class can easily read as you write.

-- Fill in the beginning of the worksheet quickly (title of the book, author’s name) while telling the class what you are doing and showing them where you found the title/author information on the text.
+- Fill in the beginning of the worksheet (title of the book, author’s name) while telling the class what you are doing and showing them where you found the title/author information in the text.